gero0/simpleMatrix/README.md

 # simpleMatrix
-A simple implementation of matrices in C++
+A simple implementation of matrices in C++.